 - You receive a full-tuition scholarship for four years of undergraduate study.

-- Summer 1 (after your freshman year) you participate in the 10-week Undergraduate Research Program wherein you receive a salary of $4,300 (2017 rate) to work on research in a Bayer School research lab, participate in a scientific ethics forum, participate in organized community service projects, and attend and present at an Undergraduate Research Symposium.
+- Summer 1 (after your freshman year) you participate in the 10-week Undergraduate Research Program wherein you receive a generous stipend to work on research in a Bayer School research lab, participate in a scientific ethics forum, participate in organized community service projects, and attend and present at an Undergraduate Research Symposium.
 During this 10-week period, you live in the Duquesne University dorms free of charge.

 - You graduate from the program after your fourth year.